+There is a boulevard adjacent to every residential property in Moose Jaw.
 The City has three types of boulevards: green space located between the street and the sidewalk, green space located between the sidewalk or curb and the property line, and the green space located in the centre medians of major streets and roads.
 These boulevards create a more pleasant urban environment.
-There is a boulevard adjacent to every residential property in Moose Jaw.
 Boulevard widths vary from less than a foot to 28 feet from the curb.
 If you are unsure of your boulevard measurement, please contact the Parks and Recreation Department.

-Caring for Boulevards
+Landscaping and Caring for Boulevards

 The City of Moose Jaw is fortunate to have many treed boulevards.
 The presence of these trees greatly enhances the community landscape through environmental, economic, and health and wellbeing benefits.
 The City has made a large investment in our urban forest and the Parks and Recreation Department is responsible for its care and maintenance.

 Homeowners who prune city owned trees are in violation of The Boulevard Bylaw 5610, subsection 3.(3), which states, “No owner or occupant may prune or remove any public tree.”
-Violators of this bylaw may be punished by fines of up to $2000.00.
+Violators of this bylaw may be punished by fines of up to $10,000.
 It is also illegal to prune any elm trees during the provincial elm pruning ban, which is in effect from April 1 to August 31 each year.